BlueishSapphire/argos/README.md

 ### `argos [events... <command>] files...`

-`files` is a list of files to watch.
+`files...` is a list of files to watch.

 `events... <command>` specifies to run `command` whenever one of the specified events is fired, where event is one of: